.

 Poor flower development

 If you’ve ever grown weed before, you’ll know that cannabis plants depend heavily on higher concentrations of potassium and phosphorus when the flowering phase swings around.
-The mineral plays a fundamental role in flower development.
+Potassium plays a fundamental role in flower development.
 Without adequate levels, flowers fail to thrive and appear smaller, less dense, and less resinous.

 The Causes of Potassium Deficiency When Growing Weed

-• Lack of soil web organisms that solubilise potassium: Potassium exists in numerous forms within the soil.
+- Lack of soil network organisms that solubilise potassium: Potassium exists in numerous forms within the soil.
 Plants have instant access to the ionic form of the mineral that clings to soil and organic matter particles.
 Some microbes convert available forms of potassium into unavailable forms that plants cannot access.
-Thankfully, species of potassium solubilising bacteria (KSB) are known to secrete organic acids and liberate bound-up K. However, soil low in beneficial biology means that K remains locked up and outside of the reach of cannabis plants.
+Thankfully, species of potassium solubilising bacteria (KSB) are known to secrete organic acids and liberate bound-up potassium.
+However, soil low in beneficial biology means that potassium remains locked up and outside of the reach of cannabis plants.

 How To Treat Potassium Deficiency in Cannabis Plants

 You’ve just discovered the key drivers of potassium deficiency when growing cannabis—that’s step one complete!
 Once you’ve accurately diagnosed your problem, you’ll have a clear and efficacious path ahead of you when it comes to treatment.
 Below, you’re going to learn how to quickly address K deficiency.
-Then, you’ll discover how to prevent it from showing up in your garden or grow room again in the future.
+Below, you’re going to learn how to quickly address potassium deficiency.

 Apply Ionic Nutrients as a Root Drench